High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: PG history effects in high-Reynolds-number APG TBLs

 We now investigate the influence of local and upstream PGs farther downstream in the development region, \ie at $x_1$ and $x_2$.
-Consistent with observations from the relaxation region, the normal stress profiles in the near-wall region, specifically around the inner-peak where small-scale motions are dominant, collapse well across all cases (figures~\ref{fig7}a,b).
-However, the effects of PGs are clearly evident in the outer region where LSMs are dominant (vertical dashed lines again indicate $\zp=0.4\ret$).
-At $x_2$, the Perturbed and Ref.\ APG3 cases are matched, but both deviate strongly from the ZPG case across a broad wall-normal range in the outer region (figure~\ref{fig7}b), highlighting the effect of local PGs \citep{deshpande}.
-In contrast, at $x_1$, while the Ref.\ APG3 case clearly departs from the ZPG case in the outer region (figure~\ref{fig7}a), the Perturbed case does not collapse with the Ref.\ APG3 case, reflecting differences in their PG histories.
-Specifically, while the magnitude of the normal stress in the outer region has increased for the Ref.\ APG3 case, the Perturbed case remains nearly matched with the ZPG case, consistent with their respective PG histories immediately upstream of $x_1$ (figure~\ref{fig3}).
+Consistent with observations from the relaxation region, $\overline{u^{+2}}$ profiles in the inner region collapse across all cases (figures~\ref{fig7}a,b).
+However, the effects of the local and upstream PGs are evident in the wake region where LSMs are dominant (vertical dashed lines again indicate $\zp=0.4\ret$).
+At $x_2$, the Perturbed and Ref.\ APG3 cases collapse, but both deviate significantly from the ZPG case across a broad wall-normal range, including the overlap and wake regions (figure~\ref{fig7}b), highlighting the expected effect of local APGs \citep{deshpande}.
+In contrast, at $x_1$, while the Ref.\ APG3 case clearly departs from the ZPG case in the wake region (figure~\ref{fig7}a), the Perturbed case does not match the Ref.\ APG3 case, reflecting differences in their PG histories upstream of the measurement location.
+Specifically, the magnitude of the normal stress for the Perturbed case only deviates from the ZPG case around $\zp=0.4\ret$, likely owing to its predominantly ZPG history upstream of $x_1$ (figure~\ref{fig3}).

-To further examine the impact of local and upstream PGs on the TBL structure, the corresponding premultiplied energy spectrograms are shown in figures~\ref{fig7}(c,d).
+To further examine the impact of local and upstream PGs on the hierarchy of energetic motions, the corresponding premultiplied energy spectrograms are shown in figures~\ref{fig7}(c,d).
 Both the ZPG and Ref.
-APG3 cases display typical distributions of energetic turbulent motions; for instance, the outer spectral peak in the ZPG case aligns with the horizontal dash-dotted line \citep[$T^+/(\ut^2/U_\infty \nu) = 4.8\delta \approx 6\delta_{99}$;][]{marusic_evolution_2015}, while the outer peak in the Ref.
-APG3 case (reflecting the effect of the local APG) aligns with the horizontal dotted line \citep[$T^+/(\ut^2/U_\infty \nu) = 2.4\delta \approx 3\delta_{99}$;][]{deshpande}.
+APG3 cases display typical distributions of energetic turbulent motions; for instance, the outer spectral peak in the ZPG case aligns with the horizontal dash-dotted line \citep[$T^+= 4.8\delta^+/U_{\infty}^+ \approx 6\delta_{99}^+/U_{\infty}^+$;][]{marusic_evolution_2015}, while the outer peak in the Ref.
+APG3 case (reflecting the effect of the local APG) aligns with the horizontal dotted line \citep[$T^+ = 2.4\delta^+/U_{\infty}^+ \approx 3\delta_{99}^+/U_{\infty}^+$;][]{deshpande}.
+Building on the observations from the streamwise normal stress, the Perturbed case at $x_1$ falls between the ZPG and Ref.
+APG3 cases due to its upstream PG history, whereas at $x_2$ it collapses with the Ref.
+APG3 case.
+This confirms that the influences of PG variations upstream of $x_1$ do not persist at $x_2$. \az{It is important to note that, at $x_1$, the Perturbed case \emph{is} already responding to the local APG conditions, i.e. not purely ZPG, and the differences observed in the normal stress and mean velocity around $\zp = 0.4\ret$ are connected to the energization of a broad range of scales.}